Ricci flow on surfaces with conical singularities, II: Introduction

 where $z$ is a conformal coordinate in $U$ with $z(p)=0$ and $w$ is some continuous positive function.
 In general, consider a divisor $\beta=\sum_{i=1}^n \beta_i p_i$ and a conformal metric $g$ on $S$ which has a conical singularity of order $\beta_i$ at $p_i$.
 The set of all such metrics is a singular conformal class, which we denote by $(S,\beta)$.

 We are interested in generalizing the theory about Ricci flow to surfaces with conical singularities.
 In particular, we hope Ricci flow could be a useful tool in the study of canonical metric in the conformal class $(S,\beta)$.
 There are already several papers devoted to this subject, for example, \cite{LuoTian}, \cite{threePoint}, \cite{Troyanov}.
-It suffices for us to note here that not all $(S,\beta)$ admits a metric of constant curvature and it is still an open question to find a 'canonical' metric in $(S,\beta)$ for general $S$ and $\beta$.
-We refer to \cite{ChenXX}, \cite{LinZhu}, \cite{HCMU} for related study.
+It suffices for us to note here that not all $(S,\beta)$ admits a metric of constant curvature and it is interesting to find a `canonical' metric in $(S,\beta)$ for general $S$ and $\beta$. { After a first version of this paper was submitted for publication, there are substential progress made in this direction.
+The existence of canonical metrics is related to some stability notion.
+We refer to \cite{MRS} and \cite{Song} in this direction.}

+{ The concial metric that we discuss is not complete.
+Geometric flows starting from incomplete metrics are discussed by many other authors, for example, M. Simon \cite{MS1,MS2}, E.Bahuaud and B. Vertman \cite{BV}, Topping \cite{To} and G. Giesen and P. Topping \cite{GT1}.
+In \cite{MS1,MS2}, a conical singularity is smoothed out by the Ricci flow to get a smooth solution for $t>0$.
+In \cite{To} and \cite{GT1}, the metric becomes complete noncompact instantaneously.
+Hence, the singularity is gone as long as $t>0$ in the above mentioned papers.
+However, in this paper, as in \cite{mine} and \cite{BV}, the singularity remains there along the flow.